gazay/tonic/README.md

 and will support in near future [jekyll](https://github.com/mojombo/jekyll) for generate template of your site.

-If you want to easily create custom gh-pages for your application, and again - want to use for that the same technologies
+If you want to easily create custom gh-pages for your application, and want to use for that sass-compass/haml/coffee/something

 THIS GEM TOTALY FOR YOU

-If you want to create your simple static application, and want to use for that sass-compass/haml/coffee/something

-THIS GEM FOR YOU

 ## Why?